TheresaLui/SelfHelpContent_v2/articles/common-solutions/aad1dbb9-672c-45a1-90cc-fb78d4d5aefd.md

 ### Why are no identities found when I try to add users from Azure AD to my Azure DevOps Organization?
 Are you an Azure AD guest user?
 [Azure AD guests can't search the Azure AD in the manner required by Azure DevOps](https://docs.microsoft.com/azure/devops/organizations/accounts/faq-azure-access?view=azure-devops#q-why-are-no-identities-found-when-i-try-to-add-users-from-azure-ad-to-my-azure-devops-organization).<br>

-* For service impacting issues, see [Azure DevOps Services Status](https://status.dev.azure.com)
-* Want a quicker answer to common questions and issues?
-Try the [Azure DevOps Virtual Agent](https://azuredevopsvirtualagent.azurewebsites.net/)
+For service impacting issues, see [Azure DevOps Services Status](https://status.dev.azure.com) For quick answers to common questions and issues, try the [Azure DevOps Virtual Agent](https://azuredevopsvirtualagent.azurewebsites.net/)

 ## **Recommended Documents**